 Later Qashqais feature Apple CarPlay and Android Auto connectivity, which makes using the central touchscreen infotainment system a great deal easier on the move.

 You won’t struggle for space in a Nissan Qashqai since it has loads of room for 4 adults to stretch out in comfort, and even a fifth occupant shouldn’t feel like they’re imposing.

 However, if you regularly carry adults in the back seat, you might be best avoiding a car with the panoramic glass sunroof fitted, as this eats into headroom.

 While the Qashqai has enough boot space for most families, the SEAT Ateca is another option to consider.

-There are plenty of little nooks and crannies around the cabin for storing stuff in, and the door pockets are easily big enough for a 1-litre bottle of water.
+There are plenty of little nooks and crannies around the cabin for storing stuff, and the door pockets are easily big enough for a 1-litre bottle of water.

 Running costs and reliability

 None of the Qashqai’s engines drink fuel.
 The smaller petrols make great sense if you spend most of your time in town.
 They’re quiet, smooth to rev and economical enough that it may not be worth paying the extra for a diesel.